trainart/linux2/2-2-2-Cron-Syslog.md

 logger  -p auth.info "TESTING AUTH" cat /var/log/testing.log
 ```

+### Logrotate Log Rotation
+If not controlled log files may grow without bound until you run out of disk space.
+The solution is to use log rotation: a scheme whereby existing log files are periodically
+renamed and ultimately deleted.
+But rsyslog continues to write messages
+into the file with the ‘correct’ (same) name.

+Most Linux systems come with a program called logrotate, which should be run daily by cron (`/etc/cron.daily/logrotate`).
+logrotate can be configured with `/etc/logrotate.conf` to perform rotation on any or all log files.

+Although main config file for logrotate is `/etc/logrotate.conf`, it also includes all files from /etc/logrotate.d/ directory.
+This way logrotate rotates files not only for `rsyslogd`, but for many other services.
+You can configure each logfile how often it should be rotated and how many old logs are kept.

 ### Centralized Logging Server Configuration
 **RSyslog** can be configured to log data from remote servers.
 This can help the Linux admin to have a multiple server logs into one single place.
 The Linux admin not required to login in to each servers for checking the logs, he can just login into the centralized server and start do the logs monitoring.